numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 Quantifying and comparing the performance of optimization algorithms is a difficult and tedious task to achieve.
-Previously, the Coco platform has provided tools to ease this process for *single-objective* noiseless and noisy problems and for *bi-objective* noiseless problems
+The Coco platform provides tools to ease this process for *single-objective* noiseless and noisy problems and for *bi-objective* noiseless problems
 by: (1) an implemented, well-motivated benchmark function testbed, (2) a simple and sound experimental set-up, (3) the generation of output data and (4) the post-processing and presentation of the results in graphs and tables.

-All test functions, so far, have been provided in low to medium dimension with 2 to 40 variables.
-In 2017, we provide, for the first time, an extension of the Coco platform towards a *large-scale testbed* with up to 640 variables and the same procedure as in previous BBOB workshops.
-Addressing issues with the biobjective ``bbob-biobj`` suite from 2016, we also provide an extension of it to 92 problems.
+In 2017, we provide a new extension of the 2016 bi-objective test suite to 92 problems overall---addressing certain issues raised at last year's BBOB workshop---and continue to support all previously known ones.
 Overall, we now provide the following test suites:

-* ``bbob`` containing 24 noiseless functions
+* ``bbob`` containing 24 noiseless functions,
-* ``bbob-noisy`` containing 30 noisy functions
+* ``bbob-noisy`` containing 30 noisy functions,
-* ``bbob-biobj`` containing 55 noiseless, bi-objective functions,
+* ``bbob-biobj`` containing 55 noiseless, bi-objective functions, and
-* ``bbob-biobj-ext`` containing 92 noiseless, bi-objective functions, and
+* ``bbob-biobj-ext`` containing 92 noiseless, bi-objective functions

-* ``bbob-largescale`` containing 24 noiseless functions in dimension 20 to 640.
+.. * ``bbob-largescale`` containing 24 noiseless functions in dimension 20 to 640.

 The tasks for participants are as usual: run your favorite single- or multiobjective black-box optimizer (old or new) by using the wrappers